drseergio/photofs/README.md

 virtual views when new photos are added or existing photos are changed or modified.

-photofs keeps its index in a temporary sqlite3 database stored in /tmp.
-The database is re-created every time upon the start so there is no state preserved between runs.
+photofs keeps its indexes in ".photofs" folder in user's home path.
+A database is created for each unique source (root) path.
+If you run multiple instances of photofs per given root path (e.g. for different view modes) only one of the instances will have write access to the database and will handle updates.
+Remaining instances will be read-only.
+If the instance which has write access is terminated one of the other instances will take over write-access.

 By design, photofs should be kept running and inotify feature of the Linux kernel will ensure that all updates to the underlying files are automatically reflected.